Nitrogen fixation: Biological

 The process is coupled to the hydrolysis of 16 equivalents of ATP and is accompanied by the co-formation of one equivalent of H_{2}.
 The conversion of N_{2} into ammonia occurs at a metal cluster called FeMoco, an abbreviation for the iron-molybdenum cofactor.
 The mechanism proceeds via a series of protonation and reduction steps wherein the FeMoco active site hydrogenates the N_{2} substrate.
 In free-living diazotrophs, nitrogenase-generated ammonia is assimilated into glutamate through the glutamine synthetase/glutamate synthase pathway.
 The microbial nif genes required for nitrogen fixation are widely distributed in diverse environments.

-For example, decomposing wood, which generally has a low nitrogen content, has been shown to host a diazotrophic community.
-The bacteria enrich the wood substrate with nitrogen through fixation, thus enabling deadwood decomposition by fungi.

 Nitrogenases are rapidly degraded by oxygen.
 For this reason, many bacteria cease production of the enzyme in the presence of oxygen.
 Many nitrogen-fixing organisms exist only in anaerobic conditions, respiring to draw down oxygen levels, or binding the oxygen with a protein such as leghemoglobin.

 Importance of nitrogen

-Atmospheric nitrogen is inaccessible to most organisms, because its triple covalent bond is very strong.
+Atmospheric nitrogen cannot be metabolized by most organisms, because its triple covalent bond is very strong.
 Most take up fixed nitrogen from various sources.
 For every 100 atoms of carbon, roughly 2 to 20 atoms of nitrogen are assimilated.
 The atomic ratio of carbon (C) : nitrogen (N) : phosphorus (P) observed on average in planktonic biomass was originally described by Alfred Redfield, who determined the stoichiometric relationship between C:N:P atoms, The Redfield Ratio, to be 106:16:1.